 There are two stages of periodontal disease:

-Gingivitis is the inflammation of gums which may result in swelling, redness, and even bleeding.
+Gingivitis is the inflammation of gums that may result in swelling, redness, and even bleeding.
 Gingivitis, if not treated, can worsen and lead to periodontitis.

 Periodontitis usually follows gingivitis, setting the stage for your gums to recede.
 When this occurs, your gums and connective tissue start pulling away from your teeth, leading to the formation of pockets between the tooth and gums.
 These pockets harbour bacteria, exacerbating the inflammation and weakening the structures that hold teeth in place.
 In the advanced stages, you may start to lose teeth due to continued bone loss and erosion.